olive004/EvoScaper/README.md

 ## Usage

-This repository contains all the code used to train neural networks on simulated genetic circuit dynamics.
+This repository contains all the code used to train neural networks on simulated genetic circuit dynamics and the notebooks used for analysis in the paper.
+The `src/evoscaper` repository contains scripts for simulating circuits, initialising the conditional variational autoencoder (CVAE) model, training batches of models, and verifying that generated circuits adhere to the function they were prompted with.